 Some lemon martini recipes call for citron vodka.
 This one, however, calls for unflavored vodka because we’re adding a lot of freshly squeezed lemon juice.
 Also, citron vodka isn’t something we keep in our house, and I’d bet you don’t, either.

-If you want your lemon drop to be even more lemon-y, feel free to add the lemon vodka, but it’s certainly not a requirement.
+If you want your best lemon drop martini to be even more lemon-y, feel free to add the lemon vodka, but it’s certainly not a requirement.
 I’ve also seen folks add lemon drop candy as a sugary floater for fun.
+Past that is is cointreau or triple sec and simple syrup, more on those below.

 Cointreau vs Triple Sec?